Aircoookie/WLED/usermods/PIR_staircase/README.md

   the WLED JSON API via a HTTP request.

 ## WLED integration

-To include this usermod in your WLED setup, you have to compile WLED from source.
-Instructions how to compile WLED are found here: `https://github.com/Aircoookie/WLED/wiki/Compiling-WLED`.
+To include this usermod in your WLED setup, you have to [compile WLED from source](https://github.com/Aircoookie/WLED/wiki/Compiling-WLED).

 To include/enable this usermod, you have to make the following modifications: